Sh1penfire/Lemonade/README.md

 (Put on hold because of (somewhat dumb) projects I already have on)

-A unity game for no reason at all, soon moving to Open GL if the game is fun enough
+A unity game for no reason at all, moving to Open GL if the game is fun enough to work on

-The test of the game game is planned to include
+I want to make a

 -A Lemon throwing grenades